Your Poster PDF must be a one-page PDF that is less than 20MB in size.

 - Wear clothing that is neutral in color (no plaids or stripes).
 Avoid wearing colors that are the same as your background.

 - Look straight into the camera.
 Your camera should be at eye level.
 A stack of books might work to get the recording device at a good height.

 - Practice – record your presentation once, watch and make improvements to it, and do it again.

 - Minimize distractions in your local environment like cell phones, computer notifications, and barking dogs.

 - Stand up – standing up provides for a higher energy presentation and allows you to move like you would in an in-person presentation.

 VSS is committed to accessibility for our full membership, including deaf and hard of hearing members.
 For this reason, we require that all video presentations be captioned.
 For instructions on captioning your video, see Using Screencast-O-Matic.

-You must upload your presentation files (PDFs and videos) to your MyVSS Account no later than May 7.
+You must upload your FINAL presentation files to your MyVSS Account no later than May 7.